-If you want to use an azure repository; you need to define a client configuration. – How to solve this Elasticsearch error
+If you want to use an azure repository you need to define a client configuration – How to solve this Elasticsearch exception

 Opster Team

 This guide will help you check for common problems that cause the log ” If you want to use an azure repository; you need to define a client configuration. ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: repositories, plugins, client, repository-azure and azure.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: plugins, repositories, azure, repository-azure, client.

 Log Context